 - Contributions are encouraged and welcomed from Pakistan and international academics in Religious and Islamic theology, philosophy, sociology, jurisprudence, contemporary studies, comparative religion, spirituality, Qur’anic and Sunnah studies, Religious History, and arts, Psychology with religious perspectives, socio-economic problems, socio-religious paradigms and reviews of most recently published books.
-Articles on the discourses of Islamic Studies should be relevant and around the topics such as Sciences of Quran, Interpretation of Quran, Hadith and its Sciences, Islamic jurisprudence and its Sciences, Comparative Religions study, Islamic Thoughts and Culture & political System, etc. Similarly, introduction & comments on Muslim literature and Reviews on books, are welcomed except for the paper(s) which contains Literature oriented themes/books methodological themes, or Services of any person/ entity/organization/school of thought.
+Articles on the discourses of Islamic Studies should be relevant and around the topics such as Sciences of the Quran, Interpretation of the Quran, Hadith and its Sciences, Islamic jurisprudence and its Sciences, Comparative Religions study, Islamic Thoughts and Culture & political System, etc. Similarly, introduction & comments on Muslim literature and Reviews on books, are welcomed except for the paper(s) which contains Literature oriented themes/books methodological themes, or Services of any person/ entity/organization/school of thought.

 - Journal of Religious and Social Studies, strictly follows the plagiarism policy in its true letter and spirit.
 Manuscripts submitted to JRSS should be original and must not be plagiarized.
 Every submitted article is checked for plagiarism through “Turnitin” software.
-If the Similarity Index (SI) of the article is above 19% then it will be sent back to the corresponding author to revision and bring its SI below 19% or submission can be declined in worst cases.
+If the Similarity Index (SI) of the article is above 19% then it will be sent back to the corresponding author for revise and bring its SI below 19% or submission can be declined in worst cases.
 If plagiarism is proved after the publication of the article, that article will be immediately withdrawn and removed from the journal and the concerned authors will be considered ineligible for publication of their article in JRSS.